4GeeksAcademy/arroyostack-to-do-fetch/README.md

 </div>

-#Made with peace and love by arroyostack mind.
+Made with love by arroyostack mind.